 Still, I wanted a professional opinion prior to publishing this blog about teeth cleaning before heart surgery.

-So, I contact Dr. Allan Stewart, M.D., the Director of NewYork-Presbyterian’s Aortic Valve Program.
+So, I contact Dr. Allan Stewart, the Chief of Cardiac Surgery at Miami Cardiac & Vascular Institute.
 Here is what Dr. Stewart told me:

 No, it is unnecessary to get a teeth cleaning before heart surgery.
 However, it is a good idea to get a dental exam prior to surgery in order to rule out significant decay.
 Any significant loose teeth may harbor bacteria, which could infect a new heart valve.
 An elective teeth cleaning should also be delayed for about 12 weeks, in order for the valve to heal in place.
 There is also some confusion about antibiotics before dental work after valve surgery.
 The current information suggests that it is unnecessary, but I would advise taking antibiotics if the work is within 3 months of heart valve surgery.